grrr-amsterdam/nova-publish/README.md

 Configure GitHub credentials, set the path to the workflow file and configure an application version.

+## i18n

+To add a language or change an existing translation, please read the [Laravel documentation about overriding package language files](https://laravel.com/docs/10.x/localization#overriding-package-language-files).

 ## GitHub API credentials

 Personal Access Tokens (PATs) are currently the only way to access the GitHub API.
 The token is created by a GitHub user.
 So when this user is removed from the GitHub organization the token must be recreated by another user.
 Not ideal, so there is room for improvement.